 When should this visit take place?
 If the pastoral phone call that takes place a few days after the initial worship visit goes well, it would be good for the pastor to schedule that visit ASAP, the next day if possible.
 If the first-time worship visitor seems polite during the call but not very interested in learning about the church, you might wait to see if he comes back the following Sunday, or even the Sunday after that.
 If they come back to worship a second time, that is a big deal!
-(It is why you want guests to be able to let you know on the connection card or pew register if they are a first-time visitor or second time visitor.)
-If a worship visitor comes back a second time, you will want to sit town with them very quickly.
+You will want to sit town with them very quickly.
 Strike while the iron is hot!

-What if they don't come back for a second visit at worship?
+What if they don't come back to worship for a second time?
 You still want to attempt to schedule a face-to-face visit.
 About two and a half weeks after their initial visit, give them a call and ask if you could get together.
 The reason is simple.
-If God brought a worship visitor to your congregation, your congregation will want to do everything possible to attempt to have a sitdown, face-to-face visit with that worship guest, a time where the gospel can be applied specifically to their life.
+If God brought a worship visitor to your congregation, your congregation will want to do everything possible to attempt to have a sit-down, face-to-face visit with that worship guest, a time where the gospel can be applied specifically to their life.